ivangka/cli-order-executor/README.md

 All variations

 ```
-!goo [symbol]     — shows orders for the symbol
+!goo [symbol]     — shows open orders for the symbol
-!goo              — shows all orders
+!goo              — shows all open orders
 ```

 **Example:**